 “Lighten up on him,” Andy said.
 “Obviously he has a death wish.”

 Andy had a smirk on his face and was obviously goading Cathy on.
 His ploy was working.
 She was more than slightly tipsy when she grabbed Anne’s arm and said, “My roomie is staying with us tonight.
-You can go get yourself skinned alive if you want, but leave Anne out of your misguided decision.”
+You can go get yourself skinned alive if you want.
+Leave Anne out of your misguided decision.”

-Cathy was a pretty blonde with big brown eyes but when she had too much to drink, her razor tongue became even sharper.
+Cathy was a pretty blonde with big brown eyes.
+When she had too much to drink, her razor tongue became even sharper.
 That night she was exceeding even her limit.

 “Fine,” I said.
 “I told Ralph I would meet him and that’s what I intend to do.
-Anne can stay here with you two and I will pick her up tomorrow.”
+Anne can stay here with you two and I'll pick her up tomorrow.”

 “Screw that, Tarzan,” Anne said.
 “You’re not always the brightest bulb in the lamp, but where you go, I go.”